PrinsFrank/standards/README.md

 SponsoredTLD::from('aero')->name;          // 'aero'
 SponsoredTLD::from('aero')->isAssigned();  // true

-public function foo(SponsoredTLD $sponsoredTLD) {} // Use spec as typehint to enforce valid value
+function foo(SponsoredTLD $sponsoredTLD) {} // Use spec as typehint to enforce valid value
 ```

 ### TestTLD